The great October half-term escape

 LONDON: Science Museum

-This super-cool museum opens to the public on 19 August.
-Kids will be fascinated by the The Equinor Gallery (part of the museum’s Wonderlab exhibition) which features 50 interactive elements.
+At this super-cool museum, kids will be fascinated by the The Equinor Gallery (part of the museum’s Wonderlab exhibition) which features 50 interactive elements.
 You can also visit the new addition, ‘Medicine: The Wellcome Galleries’, which features one of the largest medical collections in the world including the first MRI scanner, Fleming’s penicillin mould and specially commissioned artwork including Marc Quinn’s ‘Self-Conscious Gene’ and portraits by award-winning photographer Siân Davey.
 Entrance is free but booking is essential.

 BERKS: Wellington Country Park

 This family fun palace has got it all.
 Particularly good for under-8s, it contains an awesome adventure play area with giant zip wire, dinosaurs, mini golf, animal farm, jumbo bouncy pillow, miniature railway and so much more.
-There’s also a superb cafe serving quality local produce, much it from Wellington Estate itself.
+There’s also a superb cafe serving quality local produce, much it from the Wellington Estate itself.
+Hallo-Welly-Ween is an annual favourite.
+Join Wanda the Witch on a Halloween hat hunt around the park, all aboard the haunted train ride, followed by pumpkin carving, creepy crafting and much more.

 HANTS: Marwell Zoo

 Marwell is always a good day out, with a chance to see tigers, flamingos and other exotic animals.
-The zoo also has a new Supersized exhibition featuring lego models of curious animals (ever heard of the venomous blue-ringed octopus?) in 25 locations across the park.
+Half-term is also your last chance to check out the Supersized exhibition featuring ginormous lego models of curious animals (ever heard of the venomous blue-ringed octopus?) in 25 locations across the park.

 SURREY: Hampton Court Palace

-The stunning former home of Henry VIII has 60 acres of formal gardens and 750 acres of historic parkland so easy-peasy to social distance and plenty of space to park your picnic blanket.
-The inside of the palace is also open (the Great Hall is a must-see), plus there’s a food market planned for the end of the month (29 – 30 Aug).
+The stunning former home of Henry VIII has 60 acres of formal gardens and 750 acres of historic parkland so easy-peasy to social distance and plenty of space for the kids to burn up some energy.
+The inside of the palace is also open – make sure to check out the Great Hall, it’s a must-see.